cameronangliss/vgc-bench/README.md

 # 👨‍💻 How to use

-NOTE: Unless you're playing against other humans on the online ladder, you must run your own localhost showdown server with `node pokemon-showdown start --no-security` from the pokemon-showdown directory (not necessary if using bash scripts directly).
+NOTE: Unless you're playing your policy on the live servers with [play.py](vgc_bench/play.py), you must run your own localhost showdown server with `node pokemon-showdown start --no-security` from the pokemon-showdown directory (done automatically if using bash scripts).

 All `.py` files in `vgc_bench/` are scripts and (with the exception of [scrape_data.py](vgc_bench/scrape_data.py)) have helpful `--help` text.
 By contrast, all `.py` files in `vgc_bench/src/` are not scripts, and are not intended to be run standalone.

 ## 🧠 Population-based Reinforcement Learning

-The training code offers the following training algorithms:
+The training code offers the following PSRO algorithms:
 - pure self-play
 - fictitious play
 - double oracle method
 - policy exploitation

 ...as well as some special training options:
+- initializing the policy with the output of the BC pipeline (requires manually copying the BC policy file into the training run's save folder)
 - frame stacking with specified number of frames
 - excluding mirror matches (p1 and p2 using the same team)
 - starting agent with random teampreview at the beginning of each game